-People have lost their job as a consequence of what they have written on their blogs, even if they have taken care not to refer directly to their employers and have blogged under pseudonyms.
-While in academia there is some conjecture that researchers in the United States have been refused tenure as a consequence of their blogging activity.
+People have lost jobs as a consequence of what they have written on their blogs, even if they have taken care not to refer directly to their employers and have blogged under pseudonyms.
 You should bear in mind that your current or any prospective future employer may find your blog online and take it into account when assessing your employability.

 If your blog is set up within a Virtual Learning Environment or an institutional blog hosting service, it will be clear that you will be writing as a member of your university or college.
 This means that you will be subject to the relevant code of conduct or appropriate use of computing resources policy for your institution.
 While few institutions have a policy specifically to cover blogging, should you feel restricted by any limits these policies place upon your writing, you may wish to blog outside the confines of the IT systems provided for you by your institution.

-A blog may be a useful forum for floating new ideas, theories or areas of research.
-However, you will not have the same degree of control you have with a peer reviewed journal and will not be entitled to the same degree of credit a formal publication bestows upon you.
-Similarly, it is not clear whether ideas expressed or published on a blog, are covered by the same rules and regulations as a book, article or other output produced while you are an employee of an institution or being funded by a research council grant.
+A blog may be a useful forum for floating new ideas, theories or areas of research, but it is not usually a formal project output.
+It is not clear whether ideas expressed or published on a blog, are covered by the same rules and regulations as a book, article or other output produced while you are an employee of an institution or being funded by a research grant.

 Blogs come with their own set of social rules or blog etiquette.
-For example, Internet sources cited or quoted in your posts should be acknowledged with a reciprocal link to the websites in question.
-Retrospectively editing a blog entry is a tricky area, as this may make some of the comments users have posted to your initial article look out of place.
+For example, any online source cited or quoted in your posts should be acknowledged with a link.
+Retrospectively editing a blog entry is frowned on, as this may make some of the comments users have posted to your initial article look out of place.
 Consider using strikeout formatting (

 like this) to show edits or make additions to the bottom of a post to show how your views may have evolved.